townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 ## Clone the repository

 The old repository is located in Github.
 I'm not sure why they still keep it there as it is no longer maintained.
-The active repositories is hosted by the Qt Company and resides [here](https://codereview.qt-project.org/#/admin/projects/?filter=pyside).
+The active repositories are hosted by the Qt Company and resides [here](https://codereview.qt-project.org/#/admin/projects/?filter=pyside).

 Clone the `pyside-setup` repository and have it also pull down its gitmodules: